Coffee may come with a cancer warning label in California

 At least 13 of the defendants had settled prior to this decision and agreed to give a warning, including 7-Eleven, according to Metzger.
 The other coffee companies, including Starbucks, waited for a court decision.

 "Coffee has been shown, over and over again, to be a healthy beverage.
-This lawsuit has made a mockery of Prop 65, has confused consumers, and does nothing to improve public health" William ("Bill") Murray, President & CEO, National Coffee Association," said in an emailed statement.
+This lawsuit has made a mockery of Prop 65, has confused consumers, and does nothing to improve public health," William Murray, president and CEO of the National Coffee Association, said in an emailed statement.

 Coffee has been much studied over the years, and research has shown that it provides several health benefits, including lowering your risk of early death.
-It may reduce your risk of heart disease, multiple sclerosis, type 2 diabetes, Alzheimer's and even some cancers like melanoma and prostate cancer.
+It may reduce your risk of heart disease, multiple sclerosis, Type 2 diabetes, Alzheimer's and even some cancers like melanoma and prostate cancer.
 However, a review by the International Agency for Research on Cancer, a branch of the World Health Organization, found that drinking very hot beverages was "probably carcinogenic to humans" due to burns to the esophagus; there was no relation to the chemical acrylamide.

 The science on human exposure to acrylamide still needs "future studies," according to a 2014 review of scientific research on the chemical's relationship to a wide variety of cancers in the Journal of Nutrition and Cancer.